The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Banksy's Pulp Fiction (unsigned) is estimated to be worth between £26,000 and £40,000.
-Over the past 12 months, 18 works have been sold, with an average selling price of £20,896.
-In the last five years, the hammer price has varied from £11,921 in March 2025 to £70,000 in December 2021.
-This work has shown consistent value growth, with an average annual growth rate of 2%.
-This screenprint has an impressive auction history, having been sold 116 times since its initial sale in September 2008.
+The value of Banksy's Pulp Fiction (2004) is estimated to be worth between £15,000 and £35,000.
+In the last 12 months, the artwork has shown consistent value, with an average selling price of £21,152 across 14 total sales.
+Over the past five years, the hammer price has varied from £11,921 in March 2025 to £70,000 in December 2021.
+This work has an auction history of 116 total sales since its entry to the market in September 2008.
 The edition size of this artwork is limited to 600.
+The average annual growth rate of this piece is -9%.

 Meaning & Analysis